Applicita/Meadow-Guidance/README.md

 # Applicita Meadow

-Welcome to the `Applicita/Meadow` – your open-source hub for building IoT solutions using DotNet and Meadow.
+Welcome to the `Meadow-Guidance` – your open-source hub for building IoT solutions using DotNet and Meadow.

 ## Our Vision for This Repository

 This repository is a collaborative space maintained by [Applicita](https://www.applicita.com).
-Our goal is to empower developers, engineers, and IoT enthusiasts to build innovative, efficient, and secure IoT solutions using DotNet and Meadow from Wilderness Labs.
+Our goal is to pass on and collect our knowledge together to empower developers, engineers, and IoT enthusiasts to build innovative, efficient, and secure IoT solutions using DotNet and Meadow from Wilderness Labs.

 Here, you'll find a collection of guidance materials, reusable components, code snippets, and practical examples that we've used or built to deliver solutions for our clients using Meadow.
-Whether you're a seasoned developer or just starting, `Applicita/Meadow` will be our offering to you of our resources to streamline your IoT development process.
+Whether you're a seasoned developer or just starting, `Meadow-Guidance` is our offering to you of our resources to streamline your IoT development process.

 ## What's (will be) Inside